Is baldness hereditary?

 Like all other genetic defects, genes are passed down through generations from both sides of your family.
 That explains why you might have your father’s nose or your grandmother’s eyes and now, probably your relative’s bald head too.

 In Pattern Baldness, the hair loss genes allow certain concentration of hair follicles on your head to react and interact with Dihydrotestosterone (DHT), the male hormone that causes hair loss.
-When DHT attaches itself to the androgen receptors, it brings negative effects to the hair follicle, preventing normal growth thus leading to miniaturization and consequently hair loss.
+When DHT attaches itself to the androgen receptors, it brings negative effects to the hair follicle including inflammation, preventing normal growth thus leading to miniaturization and consequently hair loss.

 Not every hair follicle is affected though.
 Hair follicles that are concentrated at the sides and back of your scalp are less sensitive to the effects of DHT, therefore they are not highly influenced by the hormones thus spared from the effects too.
 That is why Male Pattern Baldness are common on the top and front part of the scalp only.

 It Affects Both Men and Women as Well

 Although the chances of women getting Androgenic Alopecia are less common than men, women can get it too.
 The male hormone Testosterone which is dominant in males, is also found in women.
 The female hormone Estrogen however, keeps the Testosterone in check from causing hair loss.

 During menopause, where the Estrogen levels decrease, women are more susceptible to the effects of Testosterone.
 An increase in Testosterone coupled with several factors like stress can lead to Female Pattern Baldness.

 The Potential Solutions

 At the present moment, scientists and researchers are still finding ways to locate the genes that causes genetic hair loss.

 So what you can do is to reduce your DHT levels in your scalp?